Welcome to the club.

 We Believe in honest training, and the ability of any person to learn Aikido regardless of physical limitations, age, race, martial arts affiliations, or gender.

-- The Safest Aikido Dojo with a Permanent Aikido/Judo Spring Floor within 65 Miles of Ft.
+The Safest Aikido Dojo with the ONLY Permanent Aikido/Judo Spring Floor within 65 Miles of Ft.
 Hood!!